 - Stay informed.
 Seek information from reputable sources, for example the coronavirus (COVID-19) section on this site.

-Cleaning and disinfecting high touch surfaces regularly (for example phones, keyboards, door handles, light switches, bench tops) can help stop the spread of coronavirus (COVID-19).
+Cleaning and disinfecting high touch surfaces regularly (for example phones, keyboards, door handles, light switches, bench tops) can help stop the spread of germs that cause COVID or other flus.

 - First step is cleaning, which means wiping dirt and germs off a surface.
 You can use common household detergent products stocked at supermarkets for cleaning.